 Beyond that ... writers are listeners, or should be; instruments through which the motion of meaning in the universe can register itself in the particular medium which is language.
 It has to all keep moving, though; if meaning stays written down, it gets dead.
 We have to read it, re-speak it, if it’s going to keep on living in the world.

 8 - Do you find the process of working with an outside editor difficult or essential (or both)?

 Every editorial experience I’ve had has been vastly different.
 I can’t generalize.

 I am an editor myself, and have great respect for what editors can do, the amount of time and care they can lavish on the personal expression of another: it’s really humbling.

 But writers need to know how to stand their ground.

 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (poetry to fiction)?
+10 - How easy has it been for you to move between genres (poetry to libretto)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?